reposense/RepoSense/docs/UserGuide.md

 * [Code Panel](#code-panel)

 ### Tool Bar
 The `Tool Bar` at the top provides a set of filters that control the chart panel.
-From right to left, the filters are:
+- Search : Filters the author and repository by keywords.
+    - Multiple keywords can be used, separated by spaces.
+    - The keywords are logically connected with OR operators.
 - Sort : Users can sort by:
     - Total Contribution : The amount of lines, written by the author, in the repository.
     - Variance : The variance of contribution of all commits.